chenanton/chenanton/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a second year student at the University of British Columbia, studying Computer Science and Mathematics.
-At the moment, a project I'm working on is an [project issue tracker](https://github.com/azychen/issue-tracker "issue-tracker").
+At the moment, I'm working on an [project issue tracker](https://github.com/azychen/issue-tracker "issue-tracker").
 In the past, I've worked on a [two-dimensional virtual physics sandbox](https://github.com/azychen/virtual-ball-pit "virtual-ball-pit") and an [AI-based Rubik's Cube solver](https://github.com/azychen/ai-rubiks-cube-solver "ai-rubiks-cube-solver").

 Want to know more?
 Here's how to reach me:
 - [Personal Website](https://antonchen.ca "antonchen.ca")